CopernicaMarketingSoftware/Documentation/SMTPeter/statistics.md

 # Click and open tracking

-When you send out email you are of course interested in getting the best response.
-One aspect is figuring out what attracts users' eyes.
+You can use SMTPeter's click tracking to figure out what attracts users' eyes.

-You can use SMTPeter's click tracking for this.
 With click tracking enabled, all links in emails sent through SMTPeter are rewritten.
 When a receiver clicks on such a rewritten link, he or she will not open the original hyperlink, but a link to one of SMTPeter's web servers instead.
 SMTPeter intercepts the click, and logs